 We think of a Highlander sign as our signature black dress or tailored suit: sophisticated, with an impeccable fit.
 Superior materials and authentic craftsmanship make our Highlander porcelain enamel house numbers and address plates appropriate for landmarked homes, as well as other traditional style dwellings.

-The special event.
 The slender typography of our Highlander collection is ideal for graceful presentation pieces.
 Often requested for weddings and other formal occasions, the signs in this series can be used for guest table nameplates and labels, directional signs, and a one-of-a-kind memento.

-The bed and breakfast.
 Decorative, yet light, our Highlander porcelain enameled signs can provide a complete design concept for the traditional country bed and breakfast.
 The black and white color scheme makes the signs in this collection highly legible, while the hand-stenciling technique gives each number and letter a natural variation within an overall uniformity.
 Highlander address plaques, interior door signs and room numbers can give these establishments—which are often examples of significant residential architecture—the charm of home.

-The historic home.
 The style of our Highlander collection emerged during the mid-nineteenth century, coinciding with the design movements of the Victorian era.
 In the United States, eclectic revival architecture fused styles and influences: the Second Empire, the Stick, and the often vividly colored Queen Anne styles became popular in both cities and rural areas.
 Our Highlander signs stand out against bold, vibrant backgrounds and correspond well with ornate details.

 WHAT’S YOUR DESIGN IDEA?